 The majority of women will experience some thinning by midlife, putting it right up there with menopause, weight gain, dry skin, and wrinkles.
 However, while people boldly discuss their unhappiness with these other natural age-related occurrences, thinning hair—especially for women—is spoken about in hushed tones.
-Because I love discuss the previously undiscussed topics (body image, insecurities, what have you), I couldn't pass up the opportunity to shed some light on this particular subject.
+Because I love to discuss previously undiscussed topics (body image, insecurities, what have you), I couldn't pass up the opportunity to shed some light on this particular subject.

 Read on to find out what he told me.

-"There certainly are a lot of treatments out there that do not work, and oftentimes that's because they're one-size-fits-all, Skjoth explains.
+"There certainly are a lot of treatments out there that do not work, and oftentimes that's because they're one-size-fits-all," Skjoth explains.
 A treatment needs to account for the nuances of the person's particular hair-loss issue.
-Harklinikken's regimen is completely customized.
-"We look into each client's genes, gender, age, lifestyle, diet, any health issues, current state of hair loss, and even their location.
+Harklinikken's regimen is completely customized: "We look into each client's genes, gender, age, lifestyle, diet, any health issues, current state of hair loss, and even their location.
 We weigh all of this when assigning certain products from our regimen, and we produce a custom-made extract just for them, based on these factors."

 To see real results, you do need to give it time.
-"You aren't going to wake up the next morning with lustrous long locks.
+Skjoth continues, "You aren't going to wake up the next morning with lustrous, long locks.
 That's why it's important to take note of hair regrowth you can't necessarily see with the naked eye.
 We use high-tech equipment called Follysis, which photographs and magnifies the scalp to show and count new hairs and active follicles.
 When clients see the difference in these photographs compared to those we take when they first begin, it's helpful in motivating them remain committed to treatment."